software-mansion-labs/react-native-turbo-demo/packages/navigation/README.md

   - `actionToDispatch` - action which can be dispatched via `navigator.dispatch`
   - `willChangeTopmostNavigator` - function that returns `true` if the navigator will change the topmost navigator

-You can see an example of using `getDispatchAction` in the [example app](../../examples/turbo-demo-expo-example/src/WebView.tsx).

 ---

 ## Contributing